fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_2.md

 ### Exercises

-1. Download the project for this chapter, tasks_proj, from the book’s webpage^3 and make sure you can install it locally with pip install /path/to/tasks_proj.
+1. Download the project for this lab, tasks_proj, from the book’s webpage^3 and make sure you can install it locally with pip install /path/to/tasks_proj.
 2. Explore the tests directory.
 3. Run pytest with a single file.